olesyapro888/Web-Page_JavaScript_HTML_CSS/README.md

 screen

-4. last shape filter is with lowercase format
+4. last shape filter is with lowercase format.

 screen

 ## `The UFOs analysis summary`

-The main design drawback of the web page is there is no button to apply user filter.
+The main design drawback of the web page is there is no a button to clean chosen data and apply new user filter.

- two recommendations for further development
+Also, it would be grate to develope several further things.
+Firstly, the filters don't not show any wrong user inputs.
+So, it should be improved.

+Secondly, to visualize data of UFOs, it's necessary to add map of sightings with different pop up details as when sightings were and how.

+Finally, that is necessary to add summary some table with total shape, colors, states and countries where UFOs were appeared.